 In high school football Saturday…

-The Tigers play their final scheduled game of the season today at Kansas City.
-Jordan Zimmermann will pitch against Brady Singer.
-With bad weather predicted, the start time for the game has been moved up to 1:05.
-Because of NFL Football on 99.3 The Lift, coverage will begin at 12:40 on KBear 102.3.
+The Tigers host the Indians in their final home game of the season this afternoon.
+Matthew Boyd will start against Carlos Carrasco.
+Because of Lions football on 99.3 The Lift, Tigers coverage will begin at 12:45 on KBear 102.3.

-The Detroit Lions visit the Arizona Cardinals for a 4:25 game today.
-The Packers take on the Saints in the Sunday night contest.
-Hear both games on 99.3 The Lift.
+The Detroit Lions visit the Green Bay Packers for a 1:00 game this afternoon.
+Hear the broadcast on 99.3 The Lift.

 In tonight’s game, the Patriots visit the Seahawks.
 Coverage will begin at 7:30 on 99.3 The Lift.

 Our high school football coverage continues Friday.
 Calumet welcomes Gwinn on KBear 102.3.
 Houghton entertains Norway on 97.7 The Wolf.
 L’Anse hosts West Iron County – streamed coverage from WFER 97.9 will be available on the sports page at KBear102.com.
 On Saturday, Lake Linden-Hubbell visits Superior Central.
 Coverage will begin at 11:40 on KBear 102.3.